See crime rates for the safest cities.

-According to our 2023 State of Safety report, Utah is less concerned overall about crime and safety than most of the country, with the least-worrisome issues being violent crime and gun violence.
-Chances are people who live in one of Utah’s 10 safest cities have even less to worry about, especially when it comes to violent and property crime.
+According to our most recent State of Safety report, Utah is less concerned overall about crime and safety than most of the country, with the least-worrisome issues being property crime and gun violence.
+People who live in one of Utah’s 10 safest cities have even less to worry about, especially when it comes to violent and property crime.

 In this report